 Are you getting the most from your expertly cultivated and perfectly aged wine collection?

-High quality Italian foods, local cheeses and OMG sandwiches at Commercial Drive’s La Grotta Del Formaggio
+High quality Italian foods, local cheeses and OMG sandwiches on Commercial Drive.

 La Grotta Del Formaggio is a family-run destination Italian food store offering local products, Italian specialties and a famous sandwich bar.